sendgrid/docs/source/Code_Examples/csharp.md

 We'll start with a simple example using the built-in .NET SMTP libraries to send a message.
 After that example, you can find more complete instructions that use the SendGrid C# library.</p>

-##Using .NET's Built-in SMTP Library
+{% anchor Using .NET's Built-in SMTP Library %}

 If you are using ASP.NET, you can specify SMTP settings in web.config.